Last Updated on

 There is a tendency for many people to avoid the sun, born out of fears over aging skin and skin cancer.

-While we should always take care not to burn, sunlight is (and has been) crucial for human life for millennia.
+While we should always take care not to burn, sunlight is crucial for human life.

 The sun provides vitamin D, an impressive “vitamin” that is more of a hormone.

 Markedly, higher circulating levels of vitamin D are associated with a reduced risk of cardiovascular disease and several cancers.
 Additionally, those with more vitamin D in their blood have better outcomes from these conditions (46, 47).